Tampa Bay Lightning Logo

 Tampa Bay Lightning Logo History

-One of the youngest NHL franchises, established in 1993.
-Four logos with a circle and a lightning bolt are all the heritage of the team’s visual identity that it has accumulated to date.
-The main contributors are Phil Esposito (he suggested lightning and lettering), Lowell, and Paul (they removed the Florida map from the background and replaced it with a clean circle).
+It is one of the youngest NHL franchises, founded in 1993.
+Four logos with a circle and lightning, that’s all the visual style heritage the team has accumulated to this point.
+The main authors are Phil Esposito (he suggested the lightning and inscription) and Lowell and Paul (they removed the Florida map from the background and replaced it with a clean circle).
 The modern version was adopted in 2011.
-Since then, she has not left the attributes of hockey players, inspiring new achievements.
+Since then, it hasn’t left the hockey players’ gear, inspiring new achievements.

 What is Tampa Bay Lightning?

-This is a professional ice hockey team from the USA.
-She is based in Tampa, Florida, and plays at home stadium Amalie Arena.
-The club, formed in 1992, is part of the Eastern Conference and plays in the NHL as part of the Atlantic Division.
+It’s a professional hockey team from the USA.
+It’s based in Tampa, Florida, and plays at the Amalie Arena.
+The club, formed in 1992, is part of the Eastern Conference and plays in the NHL’s Atlantic Division.

 1992 – 2001